marcieloliveira/marcieloliveira/README.md

   - Tests to validate LED behavior for OTN-Switch compact platform

 - Vlan mapping design, specifications, and requirements for GCC channel and validation for OTN Switch - 2022
-  - Performing GCC integration tests, work closely with the Hardware and Firmware team
+  - Performing GCC integration tests, working closely with the Hardware and Firmware team
   - Manual and automated tests to validate GCC channel for OTN-Switch using Spirent traffic generator

 - vRouter + GCC validation for OTN Switch  - 2022/2023